Cuillerethedj/TeamGenerator/README.md

 ## Description

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+to build a node.js command-line app that takes in info

 ## Table of Contents